realm/realm-java/examples/intro-example/README.md

 Within this folder (and subfolders) you find a number of examples on how to use TightDB.

-For each example, a simple shell script is provided.
-These shell scripts compile the example (if you have a Java compiler installed), set up the Java runtime environment and execute the example.
-If you make any changes to an example, the script will recompile for you.

 If you have a complete Java development kit installed, you can build all examples by executing the command: